A subdivision algebra for a product of two simplices via flow polytopes: The -cyclohedral triangulations of .

-\section{The $\nu$-cyclohedral triangulations of $\calF_{\widetilde{G}_B(\nu)}$.}
+\section{The $\nu$-cyclohedral triangulations of $\Delta_a\times\Delta_b$.}

-In this section, we use the subdivision algebra to obtain a combinatorially interesting triangulation of $\calF_{\widetilde{G}_B(\nu)}$, or equivalently, a product of two simplices.
-The triangulation in question is a geometric realization of the cyclic $\nu$-Tamari complex of \cite{CPS19} and is known as the $\nu$-cyclohedral triangulation.
+In this section, we use the subdivision algebra to obtain a combinatorially interesting triangulation of $\calF_{\widehat{G}_B(\nu)}$, or equivalently, a product of two simplices.
+The triangulation in question is a geometric realization of the cyclic $\nu$-Tamari complex of \cite{CPS19} and we refer to it as the $\nu$-cyclohedral triangulation of $\Delta_a\times \Delta_b$.
 The $\nu$-Tamari complex and cyclic $\nu$-Tamari complex were introduced by Ceballos, Padrol, and Sarmiento in \cite{CPS19} in their study of the geomtry of Tamari lattices.
-We introduce them here.
+We will recap the necessary definitions and results below.